nextcloud/documentation/developer_manual/android_library/library_installation.rst

 ---------------------

-The ownCloud Android library may be obtained from the following Github repository:
+The Nextcloud Android library may be obtained from the following Github repository:

 `https://github.com/owncloud/android-library <https://github.com/owncloud/android-library>`_